PNNL-CompBio/bmdrc/README.md

 *report_options:* A list to specify report information.
 Default is "missingness" and "response curves" written as `["missingness", "response curves"]`

 *outputs:* A list to specify outputs.
-Default is "benchmark", "model fits", and "report" written as `["benchmark", "model fits", "report"]`
+Default is "benchmark", "model fits", and "report" written as `["benchmark", "model fits", "fitted curve", "report"]`

 # Fit Selection